bubriks/katacoda-scenarios/deployment-testing/step5.md

 https://[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/

-Don't forget about the browser cache, this could result in displaying of single button color event after the page is refreshed/button clicked multiple times.
+Don't forget about the cache, this could result in borwser displaying a single button color even after the page is refreshed/button clicked multiple times.
-To solve this:
+To solve this either:
-- Use "Ctrl + f5" to refresh the page without using cache
+- Use "Ctrl + f5" to refresh the page without using cache.
-- Most browsers, can disable caching when developer tools are open.
+- Disable caching when developer tools are open.
 To do this press "Ctrl + Shift + I" and go to the Network section and check “Disable cache”.

-Once you have noticed the different variations of the same website we can proceed to the next step.
+Once you have noticed the different variations of the same website we can proceed to the Monitoring.